 Up next is Tim Ferriss, who has built his own strong personal brand over a decade as an author, investor, and entrepreneur.

-Maintaining consistent identity across all platforms is essential in building a personal brand, and Tim does it well.
+Maintaining consistent identity across all platforms is essential in building personal brands, and Tim does it well.

-He even dedicated a website page for journalists and other media figures, where he has written both short and long versions of his biography.
+He even dedicated a website page for journalists and other media figures, where he has written both short and long versions of his biography to make it easy to condense his personal brand into an easy to repeat (and easy to publish) personal brand statement.

-Various professional photos and links to his media appearances are also included, helping anyone who might want to publish something about him.
+Various professional photos and links to his media appearances are also included, helping anyone who might want to publish something about him or his personal brand.

 If you want to build a personal brand as a blogger, learn from Darius Foroux.